chkaty/Dynamic-Event-Map/README.md

 - CPU utilization over 80% for 5 minutes
 - Memory utilization over 85% for 10 minutes
 - Disk utilization over 80% for 5 minutes
+An email will also be sent once these issues are resolved, confirming application metrics have returned to an acceptable level.

 ![Usage stat graphs of the application](images/monitoring.png)

 Additional advanced features for workflow:
-- CI/CD pipeline: use GitHub Actions for easier deployment upon every push to main
+- CI/CD pipeline: fully automated with GitHub Actions for easier setup and deployment.
+Upon each new push to main, the workflow builds Docker images for app services and pushes them to GitHub Container Registry.
+Deployment files and variables are uploaded to our droplet, where the workflow sets up secrets and volumes, pulls the latest images, and deploys the stack on connection.
 - Backup and recovery: use GitHub Actions which triggers an automated weekly backup of data to DigitalOcean spaces.
 Recovery is performed manually from DigitalOcean spaces if needed.
+Logs can be used to verify the backup and recovery processes ran as expected.

 ## User Guide